 - Income planning – They’ll help you structure your income in retirement.
 That means looking at all source of income, from investments to pensions.

 - Life stages and changes – Whether it’s a career change, getting married, buying a new house, or going through a mid-life crisis (we’ve all been there) – they’ll help you navigate uncharted waters.

-Our 80-person (and growing!) team have a lot of credentials under their belts.
+Our team has a lot of credentials under their belts.
 In fact, they’re the same ones you’ll see at any big financial institution.
 The acronyms that follow their titles are proof that you’re speaking to someone trained and educated in financial planning.
 And they’ll know just how to develop a personalized strategy and investment portfolio based on your needs and situation.

 …But with a friendly approach.

 Don’t expect to have long acronyms, spreadsheets or fancy financial lingo thrown at you during your visit.
 Our financial planners will give you simple financial help in a way that’s easy to understand.
 So rather than struggling alone through life’s big milestones like putting your children through post-secondary or planning for a comfortable retirement, they’ll break it down for you step-by-step – and will be with you every step of the way.

 What to expect during your visit.